rubicus/rubicus.github.io/README.md

 * Make the author link write my name instead of nick (use config with variables)
 * Add more links and stuff on about page (linkedin etc)
 * Add comment functionality (disquss?)
-* Add functionality for pictures with posts
+* Add functionality for pictures with posts.
+Feature picture per article, as well as picture titles.
+Check out responsive srcset images on jekyll community page.
 * Limit number of posts shown per page (pagination)
 * Make an archive for old blog posts